-- Have bills been redirected away from home (cell phone or credit card/bank records specifically).
+- Have bills been redirected away from home? (cell phone or credit card/bank records specifically)

 This could be indication that they have private transactions or calls they do not want you to see.

 If they stop using the home email for sending emails, then they are using another account.
-Social Networking sites are fine but awfully tempting for some people as well and when combined with large increases of time spent often indicates a romantic interest.
+Social networking sites are fine but awfully tempting for some people as well and when combined with large increases of time spent often indicates a romantic interest.

 As difficult as it may be, you must avoid the temptation to charge in and make the accusations unprepared.
 The dramatic and satisfying scene you have pictured in your mind ending with your spouse withering into a ball onto the floor in shame and tears of guilt will probably not happen.
 Most people who are having an affair will not admit it until they absolutely have to.
 If it’s been going on for any length of time, they have prepared responses and have already lied to you on numerous occasions.
 Their plan will be to deceive you unless they can see that you have them caught on video tape, and even then some people will continue to lie.